This page contains:

 The children will prepare their own snack (government-provided fruit or vegetable) as part of their work programme and they will eat their snack and have a drink of milk or water before going out to play at 10.30am.

-Lunch is at 12.15pm.
+Lunch is at 12.00pm for KS1 and 12.30pm for KS2.
 The children will go to the hall together and may sit with a friend from their class, regardless of whether they bring a packed lunch or are having a school meal.
 After lunch the children will have a playtime before afternoon lessons start.

 School ends at 3.15pm.
 Please wait for your child in the playground outside the classroom.
 The playground is very busy at the end of the day and we hand over the children one by one.
 Please be patient, we do not want to lose any children.
 If you have arranged for someone else to collect your child please let the teacher know – a phone call to the office is fine if arrangements change during the day.